mauriciopoppe/blog/site/content/notes/learning-french.md

 ## Progression

-Thanks to Stephen's video, I changed my "initial" strategy:
+Thanks to Stephen's video, I changed my initial strategy:

-* I focused on listening to and watching audiovisual content in French.
+* I focused on listening to and watching content in French.
 * I listened to podcasts with an interactive transcription where I could see the meaning of new words.
 * I spent less time practicing my speaking skills.
-* I spent less time learning grammar rules such as verb conjugations and tenses.
+* I spent less time learning grammar rules like verb conjugations and tenses.

 After a few weeks/months of trying this out, I noticed I was starting to understand new words here and there (simply because it's natural for the most common words in a spoken language to appear most frequently in